ad1tyaaa/100days/round-1.md

 - Designated Initialization

 **Final Thoughts :** Hmmm, I have returned back home, and resumed DSA today.
 I started Vectors today, and well, I'm struggling.
 Not because it's tough, but, idk.
 I'm finding sitting and coding for more than an hour tough.
 I feel like stopping and watching youtube or something when I code.
 I initially wanted to complete Algorithm Complexity as well today, but, I couldn't sit past 1 hour mark, as I couldn't focus.
 How do I fix this ? 😣

+## day 8 : 16 August 2023

+**Progress :** Solved Coding Problems on Arrays.

+**Final Thoughts :** I didn't solve too many problems, but, it felt good to be back.
+I am going totry my best to be consistent from now on.
+I solved 5 problems I think.
+The "Triplet Sum" and "Sort 0 1 2" i'll solve tomorrow.
+I got stuck in almost every problem today, but, still I think it's going to get better. 🥲